Kenza-AI/sagify/docs/index.md

 ### Step 2: Clone machine learning demo repository

-You're going to clone and train a Machine Learning codebase to train a classifier for the Iris data set.
+After cloning the machine learning demo repo, you will train a classifier on the Iris dataset.

 Clone repository: